 Christ Church Southgate is home to north London’s finest voluntary liturgical choir.
 With over 40 singers, both young and old, the choir can be heard singing at least twice a week on Sundays at both the Sung Eucharist and Choral Evensong, as well as on major feast days.
-Our choir are passionate about music, proudly keeping alive the tradition of singing a full Choral Evensong on a weekly basis.
+Our choir is passionate about music, proudly keeping alive the tradition of singing a full Choral Evensong on a weekly basis.

 The mixed gender choir consists of an adult section of around 20 singers and a thriving junior choir of 20 choristers.
 In addition to the regular Sundays services, the choir also sings for concerts, goes on tour both in the UK and in Europe, and makes occasional recordings.